mjb512/krakontrol/sniffed.md

 around 60% without constantly spinning them up and down.
 It also appears there is no way to set speeds under what it thinks is 450rpm!

-Hardware-wise, I haven't opened mine yet, but from images found on the net, it's an MCP2200 in front of a pair of STM8S5K6 MCUs.
+Hardware-wise, it's an MCP2200 in front of a pair of STM8S005K6T6C MCUs in LFQP32w packages.
 Why a pair of CPUs?
-Each has 3 timers which are obviously used for PWM.
+It's hard to tell due to the thick solder mask.
+As far as I can see, only one has serial comms with the MCP.

 It is entirely possible that the Grid+ v2 can be turned into something decent with some replacement firmware.
 How practical this is will depend on a sniff